Present Ascent

 Ceremony at a crematorium, chapel, natural burial ground or graveside

-from £350
+£350

-Macclesfield Crematorium*, Adlington Memorial Park, Friends of Nature Burial Ground, Birches Remembrance Park & Crematorium, Vale Royal Crematorium, Swanlow Park Cemetery, The Manchester Crematorium, Altrincham Crematorium, Stockport Crematorium, Carmountside Crematorium & Crewe Crematorium
+These fees cover the following locations, within a 15-mile radius of Macclesfield including Macclesfield Crematorium & Cemetery, Adlington Memorial Park, Friends of Nature Burial Ground, Birches Remembrance Park & Crematorium, Vale Royal Crematorium, Swanlow Park Cemetery, The Manchester Crematorium, Altrincham Crematorium, Stockport Crematorium & Carmountside Crematorium.
+For locations further afield, I will be glad to provide a quote.

-Ceremony at an alternative venue
+Ceremony at an alternative venue, planning and delivery

-For ceremonies at a home, garden, private venue (such as a theatre, historic building, stately home, or pub) or a natural outdoor space, please get in touch to discuss your plans and I will be glad to provide a quote.
+For ceremonies at a home, garden, hotel, private venue (such as a theatre, historic building, stately home, or pub) or a natural outdoor space, within 15-miles of Macclesfield and of up to 1 hour in length.

 Ceremonies for a Baby or Babies